teambit/docs/docs/main-concepts/06-documentation.md

 ### Custom JSX
 The custom JSX slot, placed below the component's meta-data, allows you to extend the documentation with your own custom component.

-For example, let's create a 'Guidelines' section for our 'Button' component documentation:
+For example, let's create a 'Guidelines' section for a 'Button' component documentation:

 We'll first create a `*.doc.tsx` file in the 'Button' component directory:
 ```sh